Ashzuu/MyPortfolio/README.md

 - `npm run generate` - Generate static site
 - `npm run postinstall` - Prepare Nuxt after install

-## 🚀 Deployment

-This project can be deployed to various platforms.
-Check the [Nuxt deployment documentation](https://nuxt.com/docs/getting-started/deployment) for platform-specific instructions.

-Popular deployment options:
-- **Vercel** - Optimized for Nuxt
-- **Netlify** - One-click deployment
-- **GitHub Pages** - Free static hosting
-- **Docker** - Containerized deployment

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to open issues and pull requests to help improve this project.

 ## 📧 Contact